graypit/docs/guides/walkthroughs/nft.md

 # Step 2: Funding the two DigitalBits keypair accounts

-Next , we fund both accounts with 10,000 lumens on the test network using Friendbot.
+Next, we fund both accounts with 10,000 digitalbits on the test network using Friendbot.

-Just add the public key for the account you want to fund and click on <mark>Get test network lumens.</mark>
+Just add the public key for the account you want to fund and click on <mark>Get test network digitalbits.</mark>

 <img src="./img/fund1.png" />